hemanthkumardm/SFAL-VSD-SoC-Design/Day2/README.md

         <p>
             ## yosys setup
-            netlist is representing a design in the form of cell present in the .lib netlist is the representation of the design in the form of cell present in .lib
+            netlist is the representation of the design in the form of cell present in .lib
             ![Screenshot 2024-10-22 at 12 45 01 AM](https://github.com/user-attachments/assets/50f13129-e000-45fc-a638-e76b554b804e)
             ## verify the synthesis